 Claim payments are made within 2 clear business days of a valid claim being received.

 Lombard Insurance Company Limited (Lombard) is the Guarantor of the Deposit Power product.
 They are an international trade and commercial insurance provider who have been providing capacity to the Australian insurance market for over 10 years.

-To ensure a local, timely and independent claim process, Lombard have established a custodian fund with Perpetual Corporate Trust Limited (Perpetual) to be used solely for the payment of Deposit Guarantee claims.
+To ensure a local, timely and independent claim process, Lombard have established a custodian fund with Perpetual Corporate Trust Limited (Perpetual) to be used solely for the payment of deposit bond claims.

 As the Authorised Manager of the Guarantor, DP Bonds Pty Ltd (Deposit Power) is authorised to accept, assess and instruct Perpetual to pay valid claims.
 Authorised staff at Deposit Power have sole authority to instruct Perpetual to make payment.
 Such authority to instruct Perpetual is made independently of and without reference to Lombard.

 to secure your property with a deposit bond